TERC Ltd are committed to protecting your data and complying with our obligations under all relevant data protection law.

 We store your data in secure UK locations to enable us to provide support to you.
 Data is stored in the following locations; Office365 platform, CORE, secure paper files, CLIVE CRM system.
 All data is held in the UK.

 We only retain your data for as long as it is legally or commercially necessary to do so and in accordance with your rights as a Data Subject.
-Our Retention Schedule along with how data will be securely destroyed or disposed of once no longer being processed can be found HERE.
+Our Retention Schedule details along with how data will be securely destroyed or disposed of once no longer being processed.
+For more information on destruction/disposal contact our Data Protection Officer.

 Your data protection rights